webSemantics - work, you're welcome to it

 - Educate and inform managers and programmers of the benefits that optimised accessible developments bring to organisations.

-The site is now in it's tenth year and it's second redevelopment, seven years ago, is getting long in the tooth, though note that it was responsive long before the term "Responsive" became a keyword.
-With the long overdue passing of IE 6 & 7 (hopefully 8 soon).
-I'm planning to get a new site designed Christmas 2014 and online in the new year.
+This site is now in it's twelth year and it's second redevelopment, seven years ago, is getting long in the tooth, though note that it was responsive long before the term "Responsive" became a keyword.
+With the long overdue passing of IE 6, 7, 8 & 9.
+The new site if finally in beta.
 The current resources replaced with HTML5, ARIA, CSS3 versions plus a few new ones too.

-New resources are currently added on an ad hoc basis.
-Many techniques demonstrated here may be found useful to developers.
+Resources are added on an ad hoc basis.
+Many of the ideas and techniques demonstrated here may be found useful to developers.
+These are the last few on this site:

 - A simple folding FAQ 16th November 2014